Instrument Chronology: photos and videos in reverse order.

 Instrument #42 (Five String # 12): Oliver 5-string fiddle (SOLD)

 This is the “sister instrument” to the one directly below (5-string #11), as I made it from wood salvaged from the bass side of the same double bass back.
-It is unusual in the fact that the front plate is made of Douglas Fir.
+It is unusual in the fact that I carved the the front plate of Douglas Fir.
 The sound is superb, and the owner loves it.

 Five-string fiddle #12 with Douglas Fir Front plate.